Skip to main content

 Bio:

 Julien Roy “J.R.”
-Ishibashi is a biotechnology professional with over five years of combined academic and industry experience.
-A California native, J.R. moved to Seattle to study at the University of Washington.
+Ishibashi is a biotechnology professional with 6.5+ years of combined academic and industry experience.
+A California native, J.R. moved to Seattle to study at the University of Washington (UW).
 While at UW, J.R. volunteered in the lab of Dr. Hannele Ruohola-Baker, where they screened pro-apoptotic small molecules in fruit flies (Drosophila melanogaster) to identify candidate chemotherapy drugs and interrogated metabolic and epigenetic mechanisms of stem cell survival & quiescence.

-After graduating with a B.S. in Biochemistry, J.R. stayed on in the Ruohola-Baker Lab as a technician, and then, lab manager, while publishing three first-author papers.
-Most recently, J.R. worked in R&D at NanoString Technologies on the Technology Access Program (TAP).
-On TAP, they generated publication-quality spatial omics data for customers and collaborators using released platforms (nCounter and GeoMx) and later helped develop an instrument for commercial launch (CosMx).
+After graduating with a B.S. in Biochemistry, J.R. stayed on in the Ruohola-Baker Lab at UW as a technician, and then, lab manager, while publishing three first-author papers.
+After several years in academia, J.R. worked in industry at NanoString Technologies on Research & Development in the Technology Access Program, where they generated publication-quality spatial omics data for customers and collaborators using released platforms (nCounter and GeoMx) and later helped test and develop an instrument for commercial launch (CosMx).